unboxedtechnology/team/git/pull-requests.md

 >hey reviewers, I just implemented #1123.
 Please take a look and make sure it's as you expected.
 Once you approve i'll merge it in.

 Good pull requests are designed to be more informative then interrogative.
 Always understand why you are creating a PR.
-Get to know your teams (roles & responsibilities)[r&r.md].
+Get to know your teams (roles & responsibilities)[./Roles and Responsibilities.md].
 Generally by the time you get to that point you are creating a PR you should be either at the very beginning (working on getting design approval) or at the very end (code complete).
 Never should you be creating a PR that has code that is complete and is just now getting technical design approval.

 ### Before the Requests